-This degree program is intended for talented performers or composers wanting to study with a highly-qualified artists faculty and scholars.
+This degree program is intended for talented performers or composers wanting to study with highly-qualified artists, faculty and scholars.

 Ready to get started?
 Learn more about the application process.

 Since its inception in 1989, the MM program has offered excellent training in performance/composition supported by high-level coursework in theory, history, and literature.
 With a proud history at Towson, the program is accredited by the National Association of Schools of Music.